jitendra3109/CarouselBootstrap/README.md

 # CarouselBootstrap
 This is project of learning of bootstrap framework using carousel template.

-## Override Exsit Class and Id will not affect on Web-Responsive
+### Override  exist classes and Ids will not affect on Web-Responsive

+ - It very simple and basic framework so you can also use in your project.
- - If you want costmize design of bootstrap framework then you should definity follow of the standard class of bootstrap.
+ - If you want customize design of bootstrap framework then you should definitely follow of the standard class of bootstrap.